luke-hays/Endless-Frontend/README.md

 URL: http://endlessfrontend.s3-website.us-east-2.amazonaws.com/

-Project can be run locally via npm start
+Project can be run locally via npm start, use npm install to install project dependencies

 ## Structure
 Project was bootstrapped using create-react-app.
 Some of the left over stuff from that is in the public folder.
 I've slightly modified index.html and manifest.